cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 - Having an easy framework to use to get a prototype up and running quickly

 The ESP32/ESP8266 meets all the criteria with its built-in WIFI functionality and Arduino framework.
-Also, I already had a lot of WEMOS D1 Mini Pro boards (ESP8266) bought in bulk in the past, so it was time to use them.
+Also, I already some WEMOS D1 Mini Pro boards (ESP8266) bought in bulk in the past, so it was time to use them.

 ![ESP32](bustracker_WEMOSD1.jpg){: w="150" h="50"}
 _ESP32_